jrswab/breto/README.md

 # DWM Status Bar
 This is a script written with Go to display information for DWM via `xsetroot -name`.

-The reason for using Go is because when a using Posix compliant shell script, the execition of programs slowed down noticably.
+The reason for using Go is because when a using Posix compliant shell script, the execution of programs slowed down noticeably.
 This may not be the script itself and something else but after moving to a compiled binary written in go the problem halted.